Surgery for Shoulder Impingement

 Surgery for shoulder impingement

 The type of surgery you have depends on your shoulder problem.
 Surgery can remove the bursa if it is swollen.
 If the coracoacromial ligament is tight, it may be released.
-If the acromion is hooked or has bone spurs, a portion of it may be removed.
+If the acromion is hooked or has bone spurs, a part of it may be removed.
 Before surgery, you’ll be given medicine to keep you free from pain.
-There are different types of surgery, arthroscopy and open surgery:
+There are 2 different types of surgery, arthroscopy and open surgery:

-During open surgery, incisions are made in the shoulder so the surgeon can work inside.
+Open surgery.
+Incisions are made in the shoulder so the surgeon can work inside.

 Risks and complications of surgery